 New research published in the Bulletin of the American Meteorology Society reveals that precipitation events increase the likelihood of a fatal car crash in the continental United States by about 34%.

-Lead author Scott Stevens, along with CICS-NC colleagues Carl Schreck and Ken Kunkel and co-authors from the Centers for Disease Control and Prevention and the University of Nebraska Medical Center, combined crash data for 2006–2011 from the National Highway Transportation Safety Administration with high-resolution radar data to identify crashes that took place during precipitation.
+Lead author Scott Stevens of NC State’s North Carolina Institute for Climate Studies (NCICS), along with colleagues Carl Schreck and Ken Kunkel and co-authors from the Centers for Disease Control and Prevention and the University of Nebraska Medical Center, combined crash data for 2006–2011 from the National Highway Transportation Safety Administration with high-resolution radar data to identify crashes that took place during precipitation.
 Crashes where alcohol or drugs were noted in the police report were eliminated from the study to focus on precipitation as a causal factor.

-The radar data comes from NOAA’s NEXRAD reanalysis, which was the result of a joint project by CICS-NC and NOAA’s National Centers for Environmental Information and National Severe Storms Laboratory.
+The radar data comes from NOAA’s NEXRAD reanalysis, which was the result of collaboration between NCICS and two NOAA organizations: the National Centers for Environmental Information and the National Severe Storms Laboratory.
 It provides data at five-minute intervals for 0.01° x 0.01° latitude/longitude grid points.

 The researchers evaluated the “relative risk” of precipitation events, calculated as 𝑝1/𝑝0, where 𝑝1 is the probability of a crash in the presence of precipitation, and 𝑝0 is the probability of a crash without precipitation.
 The article notes that for the 125,012 fatal crashes studied “NEXRAD indicates falling precipitation in 9,636 cases (7.7%), compared to a weighted climatology that indicates such conditions only 5.8% of the time.
 The overall relative risk of falling precipitation with regard to fatal crashes is 1.343, representing a 34% increase in the likelihood of a fatal crash during precipitation.”